 - Capacities for professional social work education: Briefly describe your professional, volunteer and/or educational history as it relates to your capacity for success in graduate study in the field of social work.
 What characteristics, circumstances, or challenges could serve to enhance or limit your capacity to pursue graduate level education in the field of social work?

-We do not take applications for the spring semester.
-If you have questions about your ability to begin the program in the Fall semester please contact the MSW Advisor at email@example.com before applying to the Graduate School.
+If you have questions about your ability to begin the program please contact Sara Green, the MSW Advisor at email@example.com before applying to the Graduate School.

 Criteria Used by the Admissions Committee: